DustinYochim/odin-todo/README.md

 ## How to Use

-To use the application, follow these steps:
+To use the application, open the site in your browser by clicking [here](https://dustinyochim.github.io/odin-todo/).
-* Clone the repository
-* Run npm install to install the required packages
-* Run npm start to start the application
-* Open index.html in your browser

 ## Application Structure